siddharth201/MyNotes/iOS/iOS_Interview_Questions/Modern-Concurrency-CheatSheet.md

 **Key ConceptsConcurrency:**

-* All tasks added to the group run at the exact same time.Automatic Cleanup: The group waits for all its child tasks to finish before it exits.Type Safety: All tasks in a specific group must return data of the same type.
+* All tasks added to the group run at the exact same time.

+* Automatic Cleanup: The group waits for all its child tasks to finish before it exits.Type Safety: All tasks in a specific group must return data of the same type.

 ```swift
 let ids = [1, 2, 3, 4, 5]